-Stevia Leaves, from the Stevia plant (stevia rebaudiana), also known as Sweet Leaf, is native to Paraguay and Brazil, where people have used leaves from the stevia bush to sweeten food for hundreds of years.
+Stevia Leaves, (stevia rebaudiana), also known as Sweet Leaf, is native to Paraguay and Brazil, where people have used leaves from the stevia bush to sweeten food for hundreds of years.
 It is now grown throughout the world.
 In the United States, the FDA has only approved the use of Stevia Leaf as a “dietary supplement”, though commonly used as a sweetener.

 Stevia Leaves with the sweetness of 200-300 times that of sugar, a little goes a long way.
 You can add a bit of dried stevia leaf to your tea while steeping, or you can make it into a powder.
 To grind into a powder, use a blender, food processor or coffee grinder to process the dried leaves at high speed until for 15-30 seconds or more until it’s a fine enough powder.
 Store the powdered sweetener in an airtight container.
 A general rule of thumb is that a pinch to 1/16th teaspoon of powdered stevia equals about 1 teaspoon of sugar.
 1/4 teaspoon of powdered stevia equals about 1 tablespoon of sugar and 1 teaspoon of stevia powder equals 1 cup of sugar.
 Stevia can have a licorice-like aftertaste, and too much can taste bitter.